LaXis315/Desktop-Animation/README.md

 # Desktop-Animation
-You need to open All the two program in Processing
+You need to open the two source files in Processing

 v 1.1